nootkan/classic-press-formspammertrap-plugin/README.txt

 * Verify field mapping accuracy before final import
 * Consider data transformation needs for different systems

+**🆕 Color Customization Advanced Features:**
+For developers and advanced users:
+* Color values are stored as WordPress options with proper sanitization
+* CSS is generated server-side for security and performance
+* Custom colors can be programmatically accessed via get_option()
+* Integration with theme customizer is possible with custom development
+* CSS selectors target specific FormSpammerTrap elements for precision

 **🆕 Cleanup Customization:**
 The cleanup system is designed to be safe and comprehensive.
 Advanced users can modify cleanup patterns in the plugin source code, but this is not recommended as it may affect the safety of the cleanup process.